 Each morning, the bodies of the dead were found all over the camp and were carried to the hospital and placed underneath it.
 The bodies lay there for two or three days before they were buried in the camp cemetery by other POWs who were suffering from dysentery and/or malaria.
 To clean the ground under the hospital, the bodies were moved to one side, the ground was scraped and lime was spread over it.
 The bodies were placed in the cleaned area, and the area they had lain was scraped and lime was spread over it.
 At one point, 80 bodies lay under the hospital.

 Work details were sent out on a daily basis.
 Each day, the American doctors gave a list of names to the Japanese of the POWs who were healthier enough to work.
 If the quota of POWs needed to work could not be met, the Japanese put those POWs who were sick but could walk, to work.
 The death rate among the POWs reached 50 men dying a day.
 To get out of the camp, he went out on a work detail.

-Lt.
-Colonel Ted Wickord, of the 192nd, was put in command of a work detail being sent to Bataan and attempted to fill the detail with men from the tank battalions.
-One of these men was Roy.
-The detail returned to Bataan to rebuild the bridges that had been destroyed by the retreating Filipino and American forces as they entered Bataan.
-The POWs were broken into four detachments of 250 men each.
-Roy’s detachment was sent to Calauan.
-There, the POWs were amazed by the concern shown for them by the Filipino people.
-The townspeople arranged for their doctor and nurses to care for the POWs and give them medication.
+Once out of the camp, the POWs were broken into four detachments of 250 men each.
+The detachment Leroy was in was sent to Calauan.
+There, the POWs were amazed by the concern shown to them by the Filipino people.
+The townspeople arranged for their doctors and nurses to care for the POWs and give them medication.
 They also arranged for the POWs to attend a meal in their honor.

 In May 1942, his mother received this letter from the War Department.